_____________________________

 See complete submission here.

-Two leading historians of American architecture, Kathryn O’Rourke, PhD and Alice Friedman, Phd, have signed on to a brief detailing the unique historical significance of Wyman Road—and 9 Wyman specifically—to the Cambridge community.
-Read the full brief here.
+Two leading historians of American architecture, Kathryn O’Rourke, PhD and Alice Friedman, PhD, have signed on to a brief detailing the unique historical significance of Wyman Road—and 9 Wyman specifically—to the Cambridge community.

 Summary of requests to CHC outlined in the Emergency Intervention: